Workforce management (WFM)

 A WFM dashboard in the background and a WFM analyst interpreting its numbers.

-Utilize predictive analytics to anticipate customer needs and tailor sales pitches accordingly, enhancing the effectiveness of service interactions.
+Utilize predictive analytics to anticipate customer needs and address workforce management issues by tailoring sales pitches accordingly, enhancing the effectiveness of service interactions.

 Manager Shift Handoff Delays